California Cycleway: Construction

 The first approximately 1.3 mi of the elevated wooden bikeway, starting at Pasadena's Hotel Green and ending near the site of the first Raymond Hotel, now the area of Raymond Hill, were opened to the public on January 1, 1900, at 8:30 a. m.
 The first patrons to go down the cycleway were reverend Otis Bedell along with a party of 12 other cyclists.
 The Los Angeles Herald reported that during the day nearly 1,000 people rode on the path and estimated that 1,500 trips were made without accident or complaint.
+By October 1900, construction of the Cycleway ceased due to a lack of usage, with Hobbins reporting, "I have concluded that we are a little ahead of time on this cycleway.
+Wheelmen have not evidenced enough interest in it and so we will lie still for a time and use it for an automobile service.
+But those vehicles are not yet common or perfect enough to jump into business."
+The Cycleway closed soon afterwards.

-The majority of its route is now Edmondson Alley.
+The majority of the completed portion of the route is now Edmondson Alley.
 A toll booth was located near the north end, in the present Central Park.
 Had the full route been completed, it would have continued past Highland Park, on through Montecito Heights, crossed the Los Angeles River, passed Elysian Park, and continued to the Plaza in Los Angeles.
 The full nine-mile run would have had a maximum grade of 3% and an average grade slightly over 1%.
 At its highest point, the elevation of the roadway was 50 ft.

 The portion built was constructed almost entirely of Oregon pine and was wide enough for four cyclists to ride abreast, with provision for eventual doubling of the width.
 It was painted dark green and, at night, brightly lit with incandescent lights.
 The toll was 10 cents one-way, or 15 cents round trip.